RKelln/5-directions/public/writing/overview.md

 # What are AI and ML? <!-- .element: class="hidden" -->

 Notes:
 Artificial intelligence and machine learning are related but not exactly the same, but most people use the terms interchangeably.
-That's fine, we don't need to be too exact, the general concept is that the machine appears intelligent, or more generally, capable of "cognition".
+That's fine, we don't need to be too exact, the general concept is that the machine uses intelligence to solve problems, or more generally, is capable of "cognition".

 <!-- .slide: data-background-image="../images/AI_venn.png" data-background-size="contain" data-background-opacity="0.5" -->